Luis Jiménez (sculptor): Sculpture

+When he was six years old, Jiménez spent a summer in Mexico City, where he was impressed by the scale of work by Mexican muralists, including José Clemente Orozco, David Alfaro Siqueiros, and Diego Rivera.
+Jiménez specifically stated that he was not very influenced by Rivera.
+On artistic and thematic levels, he was deeply influenced by Orozco's treatment of fire, for which Jiménez had an affinity, which the artist attributed to his own, Jungian interest in fire as a mythic substance.

+Man on Fire (1960), one of Jiménez's most famous and highly regarded sculptures, was preceded by many artworks that treated the theme of fire, including molotov cocktail-throwing protesters in New York and self-immolating Buddhist monks in Vietnam.
+It also references Cuauhtemoc, the last Aztec Tlatoani (emperor), who was tortured by the Spanish with fire, and the indigenous Odawa resistance leader Pontiac, whose image Jiménez knew from automobile hood ornaments.
+Man on Fire is also a final development of the artist's man/machine hybrid theme, which began with graphic works and sculptures of a woman coupling with an automobile.
+Cordova calls Man on Fire a spiritual self-portrait that constitutes the summation of Jiménez's "artistic and political allegiances, convictions, and aspirations," one in which "the artist’s passion, creativity, and hunger for justice continue to illuminate us all."
+Cordova adds that sacrifice and defiance are key elements of the sculpture, and that its protagonist can be seen as "a formidable supernatural force, a revivified Cuauhtémoc/Pontiac/superman, a guardian of the just, perhaps even an avenger."

-Jiménez was influenced by the murals of José Clemente Orozco and Diego Rivera.
-He was very much a contemporary artist whose roots were in pop art, as much as they were in both the modernism of the Mexican muralists and the regionalism of Thomas Hart Benton and Grant Wood.
+Jiménez was a contemporary artist whose artistic roots were in pop art, the modernism of the Mexican muralists, and the regionalism of Thomas Hart Benton and Grant Wood.
 Heroic sculptures were Jiménez's forte, championing the common man in his work.
-By working in his father's shop on neon signs and sculptures, he was brought in contact with popular culture, which also included lowrider car culture.
-The brightly painted fiberglass bodywork, often accented with glitter, served as a particularly relevant artistic influence.
+By working in his father's shop on neon signs and sculptures, he was brought in to contact with popular culture at the time, which also included lowrider car culture.
+The prints he published at Landfall Press in Chicago and at regional, artistic presses around America spread his art around the area.
+Brightly painted fiberglass bodywork, often accented with glitter, served as a particularly relevant artistic influence.

-While he is best known as a sculptor, Jiménez also made remarkable color lithographs and color drawings in pencil, pastel, and oil stick.
-He made preparatory drawings for his sculptures, some of which were very large.
-Most of his sculptures were made of fiberglass, which were cast in a mold, after which they were painted with multiple layers of paint and coated with epoxy.
+Jiménez made made preparatory drawings, watercolors, and pastels for his sculptures, some of which were very large.
+Most of his sculptures were made of fiberglass, which were cast in molds, after which they were painted with multiple layers of paint and coated with epoxy.
 One art expert has noted, "There was no surface on any Luis Jiménez sculpture that was ever any less than six different colors, each airbrushed separately adding a slightly different tone."
-Jiménez would also often use flake, that glittery quality often seen on lowrider cars, in his paint.
+Jiménez would also often use flake to introduce a glittery quality often seen on lowrider cars in his paint.
+Jiménez also made a few bronze statues, including an unpainted Man on Fire at the McNay Art Museum in San Antonio and a patinated Howl at the Albuquerque Museum.

-In 1993, Jiménez was a recipient of the New Mexico Governor's Awards for Excellence in the Arts.
-In 1998 he received a Distinguished Alumni award from the University of Texas in recognition of his artwork.